lupyuen/lupyuen.github.io/src/ci2.md

 "
 ```

-We run it like this...
+We run it like this (will take 1.5 hours)...

 ```bash
 $ sudo ./run-job.sh arm-01